 When this happens, do your best to bundle your dog in blankets and heating pads to raise their body temperature.
 Cuddling helps too because you can share body heat.
 Don’t use a hot bath, because this could ultimately lower their temperature even further.

 If you can’t warm them up or notice worrying signs like cracked skin and unresponsive limbs, take them to the nearest vet.
-For more information about dogs and hypothermia, visit this linkOpens in a new tab..
+For more information about dogs and hypothermia, visit this link.

 10. Wipe Down Paws